Southwestern Artists Association Featured Artist Show at Studio 23, Spanish Village Art Center.

 While contemplating retirement from her profession as a Periodontist, she enrolled in the NY Botanical Garden program: Botanical Art and Illustration.
 The many hours of classwork included Drawing, Pen/ink, Plant Anatomy, specialized Electives, such as Orchids and Ferns, as well as multiple classes in your choice of color media.
 Her choice of water color, with a special interest in Wild Flowers, resulted in the certification project: Wild Flowers in Water Color.
 She received her certificate in 2010.

-Her goal is to paint natural subjects, from life, and show them as real: feathers should look as if they are floating, soft objects.
-Many layers are painted, in order to add depth and dimension, such as is not able to be shown in photographs.
-This is also why I paint from life.
+Her goal is to paint natural subjects, from life, and show them as real: the feathers should look as if they are floating, soft objects.
+Many layers are painted, in order to add depth, movement and dimension, which cannot be shown in photographs.
+This is why I paint from life.
 I want the viewer to wonder if it is real or if it is a painting.

 Her wish is to observe and show living subjects, and to inspire others to admire the natural beauty of our world.

 Virginia Klute is a member of the American Society of Botanical Artists, the Southwestern Association of Artists.and the San Diego Water Color Society.
-She was juried into the Spanish Village Art Association in Water Color, and also in Pen / Ink with Water Color and Water Color.
+She was juried into the Spanish Village Art Association in Water Color, and also in Pen/ Ink with Water Color.
 She shows in galleries 23 and 37.